RichardStyles/pokedex/README.md

 Instructions
 ---
 This is a fairly basic front-end piece to give us a general idea of where you are as a developer.
+You should complete this project with the Javascript framework of your choice.
 We don't expect you to spend several days creating a fully finished page, but try and spend a few hours on it and see how far you can get.
 If you're short on time we'd like to see the API interaction and search ability, rather than the whole page being rushed.
 You should use it to demonstrate the following:

 - Version control: Ideally you will fork from this repo and provide us a link to your new repo containing the finished files.
-- Basic task runner workflow: There are instructions below for getting going in this very basic gulp project, but you should be comfortable using Gulp to compile SCSS and concatenate JS.
+- Basic task runner workflow: There are instructions below for getting going in this very basic gulp project, but you should be comfortable using Gulp to compile SCSS and concatenate JS or the specific build process required for the Javascript framework you have chosen.
+You must include a guide for compiling for development and production.
 - Javascript: This design presents a couple of opportunities to use JS.
 Using the Javascript framework of choice to connect to the API and show the resulting data.
 - SCSS: Make the most of the added functionality SCSS brings to the table.
 - Responsive: Don't worry about coding for every possible device.
 All we ask is that it looks ok on screens larger than 1024px and smaller than 500px (Just desktop and mobile).